Peartes/imagerepo/README.md

 # Therapeutic Images Repository

-> It is simple.
-We provide on-demand therapeutic images (a.k.a images based on moods) for therapist helping struggling clients get back to their normal lives.
+> Get on-demand therapeutic images (a.k.a images based on moods).
+For therapist helping struggling clients get back to their normal lives.

 So please select from the table of contents what part of the app to explore.